 \section{Abstract}

 We present a linear response theory that establishes the continuum-mechanical origin of Onsager reciprocity in colloidal motion.
-By decoupling hydrostatic and hydrodynamic stress, we show that Onsager reciprocal relations emerge from the Lorentz reciprocal theorem under kinematic reversibility, based on the auxiliary flow problem of colloidal sedimentation.
+By decoupling hydrostatic and hydrodynamic stress, we show that Onsager reciprocal relations emerge when the Lorentz reciprocal theorem is applied under kinematic reversibility to the auxiliary flow problem of colloidal sedimentation.
 Our framework applies to suspensions containing multiple species of microparticles and derives all non-equilibrium contributions to colloidal diffusion from a single application of the Lorentz reciprocal theorem, irrespective of whether a slip or no-slip hydrodynamic boundary condition is imposed at the colloidal surface.
-Furthermore, a boundary layer treatment is only assumed for microswimming, while the thermodynamic forces giving rise to phoretic motion are fully resolved beyond the boundary layer approximation.
-For the diffusiophoretic motion arising from volume exclusion of a solute, our results predict that a colloid is drawn towards regions of higher solute concentration, except when the excluded volume layer around it becomes comparable to its radius.
-Owing to its linear structure, the framework also enables numerical determination of transport coefficients in dense suspensions without explicitly resolving the underlying microhydrodynamics.
+Furthermore, a boundary-layer treatment is only assumed for ciliary motion, while the hydrostatic forces giving rise to non-equilibrium thermodynamic motion are fully resolved beyond the boundary-layer approximation.
+In particular, our framework is consistent with classical osmosis through a semi-permeable membrane, where fluid flow occurs without interfacial potential interactions.
+For diffusiophoresis due to volume exclusion of a solute, our results therefore predict colloidal motion towards higher solute concentration for thin excluded-volume layers, whereas the opposite trend is recovered for longer-ranged, moderately repulsive potentials.